All Episodes

 And the Hutch was with the Cowboys.

-It was with the Chargers and the S and the and the uh Seabirds, and uh you were in playoffs.
+It was with the Chargers and the Seabirds.

 I was still impressed by that.

-I'm thank you, my brother.
+Thank you, my brother.

-I'm I'm impressed that uh you are impressed.
+I'm impressed that you are impressed.

 You're probably impressed.

-I know what the Mike Linebacker even is.
+I know what the Mike linebacker even is.

 Do you know what the strong and weak linebacker was called?